Finding the right book writing software can make a big difference in your writing process.

 Why am I Qualified to write about the Best Book Writing Software?

-So, with that, let's jump into a list of what I think is the best overall writing software in the industry and I'll even try to break them down into best categories based on their strengths.
+Let's jump into a list of what I think is the best overall writing software in the industry.
+I'll even try to break them down into best categories based on their strengths.

 1. Atticus: Editor's Choice